Seed viability

 To record observations, you must scan the barcode on the label printed in the earlier step and attached to each replicate.

-If the barcode is damaged, you must enter the viability record ID with the replicate number.
+If the barcode is damaged, the viability record ID with the replicate number can be entered manually, as these are printed on the label.
 This identifier is also printed on the label.

 After scanning the barcode of the replicate, the screen provides pertinent details and displays an Add observation button in the lower right.